Wesley16838/frontend_interview/Behavior_Question/Behavior.md

 ### Give me an example of something you tried to accomplish but failed

-- What I learn is keeping customer trust is important than anything.
-If I couldn’t finish task before deadline, I will admit fault first and do my best to minimize the cost of this mistake by communicating with customers for possible solution to earn trust back from customer.
+- During the time at Advantech, I was responsibe for developing mobile app on both front-end and back-end.
+There was one time that manager asked us to present demo to customer in two days and it was not in our original plan.
+Thus, I immediately hold a meeting with teammate and customer to tell cusonter why we could finish all features by the deadline but we could prioritize the features and make sure which features are more important for customer.
+As a result, we successfully presented demo to customer in two days but only high priority features.
+What I learn is keeping customer trust is important than anything even I fail on something.
+If I couldn’t finish task before deadline, I will admit my fault first and do my best to minimize the cost of this mistake by communicating with customers for possible solution to earn trust back from customer.

 ### What is the impact of a front-end engineer